CPA Members Profiles - A

 For a complete list of Association members, please see our Member Listing web page.

-I have been lecturing and making ceramics vessels for over thirty-five years, and have been a Fellow of the CPA for about thirty years.
-My work explores our relationship with the landscape, and experiments with how we view it.
 I work with vessel formats: combining different clays, glazes, textures and colours which challenge the viewer’s preconceived idea of landscape.
 The vessels represent profound arguments concerning an individual’s perception and memory of an ever-changing landscape.
 My work is a combination of structures and forms interacting with man made elements, provoking the onlooker to question the value of a vessel as a piece of sculpture.
 Rims, handles, lips and balance are commonplace within traditional ceramics, yet I enjoy using these elements in a unique integrated way which elevates them beyond their own identifiable function and so gives them another meaning.
-The finished pieces are recognised as jugs, bowls, vessels (and lately plates).
-My vessels incorporate three different types of clay, which are then mutli-glazed and fired (up to five times) to build up a rich vocabulary of tones and colours, highlighting my unique surfaces which is a characteristic of my work.
-Based in Cenarth, in rural West Wales, visitors are welcome to my studio any time, where you can see work in progress as well as a large selection of my ceramics.
+The finished pieces are

+were used in hotels and offices.
+Her work is widely exhibited across the UK and abroad, including in Japan, the USA and South Africa.
 “I aim to blur the lines between Fine Art and Ceramic Craft.
 I use clay and porcelain, as my canvas, creating sculptural slab-built vessels and illustrated plates.
-The themes include masks from different cultures, musicians, at the café, at the beach, at the Met and conversations across time." - Gail Altschuler
+The themes include masks from different cultures, musicians, at the café, at the beach, at the Met and conversations across time." - Gail Altschuler I am a ceramicist working in South Devon.
+My studio is situated on the edge of Dartmoor, a quiet space to develop my practise.
+I make vessels with a timeless simplicity, inspired by the ancient potters who remained closely attuned to their natural environment.

 The vessels are hand-built from black, red or white stoneware clays, using the pinch and coil methods.
 These ancient techniques produce a different quality to wheel thrown work.
 Using only a few simple tools, the process is slow and rhythmic.
 The form of each vessel grows organically, allowing space to think and modify.
 Each coil is finely pinched out, before a further is added, in a rhythm that creates a distinct pattern.
 I use simple, wooden tools to gradually expand the form from the inside.
 I coat the vessel surface with thin layers of slips and glazes.
 The pattern left by the pinching process is accentuated as the glaze pools into the hollows.
 The colours are subtle, with occasional flashes of vibrant colour, all to be found within nature’s palette.
 Pieces may be fired several times, until a particular quality of colour and texture is achieved.
+Clay has a memory.
+Every mark and impression in the soft material is preserved in the finished piece.
+The intimate making process remains.
+Based in north Shropshire, close to the Welsh border market town of Oswestry, I have been potting for more than twenty years now, focusing on low firing techniques, especially resist Raku in the early years.
+However, more recently, my work has been exploring new themes and less hazardous methods of firing.

 I work with grogged white earthenware using all making methods, often combining techniques to create composite forms – moulded sections with slabbed additions, thrown sections with coiled additions etc.